 Kawada first exhibited the work that would become Chizu in 1961, and images from the series appeared in exhibitions and publications between 1962 and 1964.
 Between 1962 and 1963, Kawada worked with Kōhei Sugiura (well-known photobook designer who worked with Hosoe and Robert Frank) to develop the Maquette, which is now in the collection of the New York Public Library.
 And it’s this early maquette that Mack reproduced (and this is the book I’m talking about).
 The first printed edition of Chizu, the famous one-volume, gatefold, unobtanium one, appeared in 1965, and quickly became one of the most famous and talked about photobooks in history.
 And speaking of history, that’s enough of it, methinks.

 My first hours with Chizu Maquette were more of a “what the?,” ho-hum type of response; I didn’t get it at all.
-In some sense, there’s not much to see: the images in both volumes are mostly abstract, indistinct; at first I thought there wasn’t much to see.
+In some sense, there’s not much to see: the images in both volumes are mostly abstract, indistinct; at first I thought there wasn’t much to it.
 Plus, the sequencing is absolutely relentless: it just hammers you again and again, page after page.
-Looking at it again, I think that’s part of the point.
+Looking again, I think that’s part of the point.

 Looking at and actually thinking about it in advance of this review, the work reminds me somehow of the ways car crashes and things were depicted in mid-20th Century film and television.
 I can’t think of any real examples, just some dim recollections, and the only thing I can come up with is a fight scene from the Batman tv show.
 Maybe you get my point?
 I think this would be even more apparent in the original, gatefold versions of Chizu, and it’s probably what made the book such a success.
 Well, that, and the photography itself.